zamboni-lab/SLAW/README.md

 your .mzML file (.mzML is the standard format used in the hyphenated MS world, you can convert your file in .mzML using the MSconvert Proteowizard softare), and one empty repository which will store the data.
 If the processing stop or fail for any reasons external to the software (updating code) don't erase this folder, calculations can restart.

 The main step are the following :
+- 1 Pulling the Docker (only the first time)
-- 1a You run the docker and a file paramters.yaml is created in the output directory.
+- 2a You run the docker and a file paramters.yaml is created in the output directory.
-- 1b You already have a patameters.yaml file, you copy it into the output directory
+- 2b You already have a patameters.yaml file, you copy it into the output directory
-- 2 If needed you tune or modify the parameters with the HIGH or ESSENTIAL tag.
+- 3 If needed you tune or modify the parameters with the HIGH or ESSENTIAL tag.
 The other can be let as it is.
-- 3 Run the docker fetch your results in the output directory.
+- 4 Run the docker fetch your results in the output directory.

+### Step 1: Pulling the docker
+Pulling the docker can be accomplished.

 ### Step 1 Running the docker a first time:
 The docker needs two things run :